Stepfox/dawn/readme.txt

 = Is the theme translation ready? =

 Absolutely!
-Buzzed is fully translation ready with a complete .pot file included.
+Dawn is fully translation ready with a complete .pot file included.
 It supports RTL languages as well.

 = Does it work with WooCommerce? =